 P.S.
-There are many more interesting related rates problems in the text, and a relatively skimpy amount has been assigned for homework.
-I reserve the right to ask you any of the problems in this section of the text.
-Or any other calculus text for that matter, at the level of calc 1, of course.
+There are many more interesting related rates problems in the text.
 The situations in Related Rates can vary widely, so I suggest you practice more than is required in the homework.
+You can use other texts as well.